mathieudelehaye/FintechModeler/README.md

 # FintechModeler
 A Python and C++ library for fintech modeling.
+It implements the Black-Scholes model, in order to price call option derivatives, according to the underlying stock price, the strike price and expiration date.

 ## How-to guide